dennisoliveira/fullstackdoc/site/docs/inicio/introducao.md

 toc: true
 ---

-## Quick start

-Looking to quickly add Bootstrap to your project?
-Use BootstrapCDN, provided for free by the folks at StackPath.
-Using a package manager or need to download the source files?
-[Head to the downloads page.]({{ site.baseurl }}/docs/{{ site.docs_version }}/getting-started/download/)

 ### CSS

 Copy-paste the stylesheet `<link>` into your `<head>` before all other stylesheets to load our CSS.